backupbrew/switchbrew/NCM services.md

 Reads plaintext NCA file contents from the Registered path for the NcaID.

+#### GetRightsIdFromPlaceHolderId

+Takes a total of 0x10-bytes of input, returns a total of 0x10-bytes of output.

+\[3.0.0+\] Returns an additional 8-bytes of output.

+Gets the Rights ID for the [\#NcaID](#NcaID "wikilink")'s placeholder path.

+#### GetRightsIdFromContentId

+Takes a total of 0x10-bytes of input, returns a total of 0x10-bytes of output.

+\[3.0.0+\] Returns an additional 8-bytes of output.

+Gets the Rights ID for the [\#NcaID](#NcaID "wikilink")'s registered path

 ### IContentMetaDatabase

 This is "nn::ncm::IContentMetaDatabase".

 Note the official name for Meta Record is "ContentMetaKey".

 | Cmd | Name                                                     | Notes                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | --- | -------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |